Pipeline Accident Kills Worker: Safety Procedures Needed

 Of course, accidents can happen at any workplace, especially at an oil pipeline.
 And no one knows exactly what happened, and won’t, until OSHA and the police conduct their investigations.
 But with producers under ever-increasing pressure to extract more and more oil faster and faster, there is a possibility that someone at the site cut corners.
 For example, some things OSHA should focus on whether there were enough workers in the area, and whether they were instructed to “spot” Jones, to keep him safe?
 Also, did the company there a safety plan in place at the worksite, as well as a backup plan in case something went wrong?
 Did everyone at the worksite follow all applicable safety regulations, and were all workers trained properly?
 If the answer to any or all of these questions is “no,” a negligence case could be made.

-If you or a loved one have been injured or killed because of an accident at an Eagle Ford Shale production facility, contact the Texas Oil Pipeline Injury Lawyer at Hill Law Firm today.
+If you or a loved one have been injured or killed because of an accident, contact a wrongful death lawyer Hill Law Firm today.